Top of the page

 A spinal cord injury may be complete or incomplete.
 A person with a complete injury doesn't have any feeling or movement below the level of the injury.
 In an incomplete injury, the person still has some feeling or movement in the affected area.

-A spinal cord injury usually happens because of a sudden severe blow to the spine.
+An SCI usually happens because of a sudden, severe blow to the spine.
+Broken or dislocated bones of the spine (vertebrae) may damage the spinal cord.
 Often this is the result of a car crash, fall, gunshot, or sporting injury.
-Sometimes the spinal cord is damaged by infection or spinal stenosis, or by a birth defect, such as spina bifida.
+Sometimes the spinal cord is damaged by infection or spinal stenosis, or by a birth defect such as spina bifida.

-A few days after the injury, you will be tested to see how you respond to pinpricks and light touch all over your body.
+You will be tested to see how you respond to pinpricks and light touch all over your body.
 The doctor will ask you to move different parts of your body and test the strength of your muscles.
-These tests help the doctor know how severe the injury is and how likely it is that you could get back some feeling and movement.
-Most recovery occurs in the first 6 months.
+These tests help the doctor know how severe the injury is.
+They help determine how likely it is that you could get back some feeling and movement.

 Adapting to life with a spinal cord injury can be tough.
 You can expect to feel sad or angry at times or to grieve for your lost abilities.
 It is important to express these feelings so they don't keep you from moving ahead.
 Talk with family and friends, find a support group, or connect with others online.
 Talking to other people who have spinal cord injuries can be a big help.

 It's hard to enjoy life if you have ongoing pain or depression.
 If you do, tell your doctor.
 There are medicines and other treatments that can help.